 - You still need to use email

 Another thing to keep in mind is that forms don’t integrate with email.
 You’ll still have to do the manual work of following up, reminding, and reaching out on your own to let your clients know if the file is the correct version or if there are any other issues.
+If your client submits something that is incorrect, you have to start another email thread to get it corrected.

 - Uploaded files can be difficult to access